botandrose/eboshi_api_shootout/README.md

 * `bin/setup`: Gets the server running on port 6969.
 This also includes installing any dependencies, etc. We can assume that the language itself is installed.
 * `bin/teardown`: Shuts down the server, and cleans up any test artifacts.

+The API response should conform to the jsonapi.org standard, and timestamps should be formatted in ISO 8601 using the UTC timezone.

 Some environment variables if you want to customize the access configuration: